 Many people don’t use sunscreen in the winter, because it’s cold and cloudy and they’re spending much of their time indoors.
-But did you know that UVA rays, the ones responsible for changing the DNA of your cells and causing premature lines and wrinkles are close to the same strength in winter as they are in summer?
-To make matters worse, they can penetrate through clouds and windows, so your skin is still being exposed to them even when you’re inside.
+But did you know that UVA rays, the ones responsible for changing the DNA of your cells and causing premature lines and wrinkles, are close to the same strength in winter as they are in summer?
+To make matters worse, they can penetrate through clouds and windows, so your skin is still exposed to them even when you’re inside.

-This is why it’s crucial to apply sunscreen every single day of the year—no matter how cold or cloudy it may be outside.
-After all, daylight is the number one cause of premature aging, which is why sunscreen is considered the absolute best anti-aging product out there.
 Since UV rays can also interfere with skin barrier function, and prevent the skin from maintaining proper moisture levels, sunscreen is truly an essential part of anyone’s winter skincare routine.
 Make sure you’re applying it to any exposed skin, including the skin on your neck and chest (your neck is an extension of your face so don’t forget to protect this area, too).

-Mistake #2: You Over-Moisturize With the Wrong Formula
+2. Over-Moisturizing With the Wrong Formula

 Also, don’t forget to increase your exfoliation.
 This may sound counterintuitive if your skin is getting drier, but trying to moisturize cells that are already dry and expired won’t get you very far.
 Exfoliate a few nights a week to get rid of dryness and reveal a smoother, healthier-looking texture.